Historical Markers in Kane County, Utah

 Kane County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Kane County, Utah.
+This timeline provides a concise overview of the key events in the history of Kane County, Utah.

 - 1776 - Kane County is part of the Spanish Empire's northern boundary